simonmcmanus/sizlate/README.md

 sizlate.render($domNode, selectors);
 ```

-<h1>Express Users</h1>
+#Express

-This new version of sizlate does not support express.
+From sizlate v1 Express is not supported.

 For the moment you will need to use an older version of sizlate.